 Information + Terms

-- Fstab: a configuration file, located in /etc/fstab, which is used to automate the mounting of pesistent storage and swap space at boot.
+- Fstab: a configuration file, located in /etc/fstab, which is used to automate the mounting of persistent storage and swap space at boot.

-- Persistent storage: storage that is non-volatile, or able to retain it's data even there isn't any power.
+- Persistent storage: storage that is non-volatile, or able to retain its data even when there isn't any power.

 - Swap file: a file which acts as a placeholder for allocated space used by the RAM when it's at full capacity.